Bagoum/danmokou/docs/articles/tbosses.md

 ## Part 1: BossConfig

 Open up `BasicSceneOPENME`.
-Attach `DMK Tutorial Example Boss Script` to the `mokou-boss` object. (**If you are not on version 4.0.0, you will need to create this script manually.**) If you open the script, you should see the following:
+Attach `DMK Tutorial Example Boss Script` to the `mokou-boss` object.
+If you open the script, you should see the following:

 ```python
 <#> warnprefix